meowso/playwright-eslint-prettier-setup/README.md

    Make sure you have a tsconfig.json file in your project and that Typescript is initialized, you can try with `npx tsc --init`.

-2. Add the following to your `package.json`:
+2. Add the following to your `package.json`: (The rules here are just an example on how to override them if you wish, don't add them.)

    ```json
    {